hornos/gridhowto/README.md

     eth2 mpi      10.3.0.0/16
     ethX external ?

-The network configuration is found in `network.yml`.
+The network configuration is found in `networks.yml`.
 Each network interface can be a bond.
 On high-performance systems storage and mpi is InfiniBand or other high-speed network.
 If you have less than 4 interfaces use alias networks.
 Separate external network form the others.
+An Example network topology (`networks.yml`) is:

+    ---
+    interfaces:
+      bmc: 'eth0'
+      system: 'eth0'
+      storage: 'eth1'
+      mpi: 'eth2'
+      external: 'eth3'
+      dhcp: 'eth3'
+    networks:
+      bmc: 10.0.0.0
+      system: 10.1.0.0
+      storage: 10.2.0.0
+      mpi: 10.3.0.0
+    masks:
+      system: 255.255.0.0
+    broadcasts:
+      system: 10.1.255.255

 ### Root Servers in VirtualBox
 You can make a virtual infrastructure in VirtualBox.
 Create the following virtual networks: